 As one of the longest-tenured ArcBest executives, he joined the company in June 1975 with the subsidiary Data-Tronics Corp. (now ArcBest Technologies).
 He held various positions there until 1987 when he began work in the Real Estate Department of ArcBest.

-Throughout his career, Mr. Echols has served as chairman on numerous boards, including the trade organization Terminal Properties Exchange, the United Way of Fort Smith Area, and Mercy Hospital Fort Smith, part of the Mercy Health System.
+Throughout his career, Mr. Echols has served as chairman on numerous boards, including the trade organization Terminal Properties Exchange, the United Way of Fort Smith Area, and Mercy Hospital Fort Smith.
 Mr. Echols is a 1975 graduate of the University of Arkansas.

 Donald W. Pearson is Vice President – Treasurer of ArcBest CorporationSM, a role he assumed in 2010.
 He handles all debt financing for ArcBest, including acquisition debt, equipment financing, lines of credit and letters of credit.
 He also manages fiduciary responsibilities for the company’s cash and investment activities.